 CDP is instituting a new occasional feature called Two Views, which will consist of a pair of papers, published side-by-side, on an important or emerging topic in the field.
 Two scholars with different views on a topic of interest will be commissioned to contribute short pieces outlining their views.
 These papers will be invited and will undergo peer review.
 Authors may contact the Editor, Judith Smetana, at email@example.com with proposals or suggestions.

 Authors are asked to make their submissions accessible to the full spectrum of the CDP readership, which includes scientists, students, policy makers, and the media.
 Plain language is preferred whenever possible; jargon should be avoided.
 Because of the international nature of the readership, authors should avoid writing that assumes the reader is a citizen of or is intimately familiar with the author’s country.

-All submissions are limited to 3,000 words (the word count includes the main text plus notes, acknowledgments, and appendices but not the abstract, tables, figure legends, or references).
+All submissions are limited to 3,250 words (the word count includes the main text plus notes, acknowledgments, and appendices but not the abstract, tables, figure legends, or references).
+References should include no more than 40 entries and be in APA 6th edition style.
 There is no limit to the number of tables or figures but most published articles will have no more than four figures and tables total.
 For author-initiated papers, the cover letter should indicate why the topic is particularly well suited for CDP.